damienmckenna/metatag/README.txt

 * Per-path control over meta tags using the "Meta tags: Context" submodule (requires the Context module).

+* Integration with the Views module allowing meta tags to be controlled for individual Views pages, with each display in the view able to have different meta tags.

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Meta tags: Dublin Core" submodule.